JAlcocerT/R_Dashboard/flexdashboards/README.md

 comments are done here with ***

 Story board can be included in some selected pages only, just avoid the true in the header and include {.storyboard} next to the page's name

+### Shiny in flexdashboards (not a shiny app)

+It provides extra interactivity, as well as complexity and hosting (or local run) is required remember that after adding shiny to the flexdashboard, the html output its not enough to see the created web

+we need in the header: runtime: shiny

+user inputs are collected using shiny widgets, the same that we would use in a normal shiny app but here the widget dont need to appear within a page layout or UI section, here the inputs goes in a normal r chunk that goes in a flexdashboard column like any other flexdash component

+reactive df are not df objects, its aw function that returns the df specified by the code

+in every output that now rellies on the dynamic output of the df, we need to include the appropiate render output function, like renderLeaflet({)}